Android In-App Purchases: Learn How to Implement It

-In-app purchase (IAP) allows selling real or virtual products, content or functional extensions with the aid of in-app billing API which is integrated into your app.
+Android in-app purchase (IAP) allows selling real or virtual products, content or functional extensions with the aid of in-app billing API which is integrated into your app.
 Mostly, it is based on freemium concept: users get basic set of options free of charge, and the profit is made from extra content (new features, bonuses, virtual currency, new opportunities, etc.).
 Unlike demo versions, free options within the app are unchangeable and may be used without any time limitation.
 In this sense, IAP is closer to in-app advertising.

 The 3 major types of in-app haul include consumables (products that can be used only once, like health points or virtual money), non-consumables (features bought for permanent use: app without ads and so on) and subscriptions (unlocking some functions for a defined time period).

-In-app purchases are best for habitually used apps.
+Android in-app purchases are best for habitually used apps.
 Most often they are used in games, but they may be also successfully applied to online stores, corporate messengers, photostocks, music and traveling apps and so on.
 In general, it is our opinion that this way of monetization is still underestimated by businesses.

-How to Implement Android In-app Purchase
+How to Implement Android In-App Purchase

 The very first thing worth consideration is the platform you are going to deploy your application on.
 We highly recommend Android due to its continued market penetration.
 The platform is setting to beat competitors and to become top in mobile app market in the years coming.